consysT-project/consysT-code/README.md

     `sudo ./setup.py install`

 2. Create and start a local cluster.
 One node has to be placed on 127.0.0.1 (this is the default behaviour).
+The Cassandra version is specified by `-v` (unavailable versions are downloaded and installed automatically), ,the number of replicas is specified by `-n`, and `-s` starts the cluster.

     `ccm create test -v 3.11.2 -n 3 -s`

 3. Check whether the cluster is created:

     `ccm node1 ring`

+4. When the cluster is stopped (e.g. after a restart), then it can be started again with

+    `ccm start test`

 Cassandra can be started or stopped by using
     `sudo service cassandra start/stop`